4inka/flutter_easy_color_picker/README.md

 <a href="https://www.buymeacoffee.com/4inka" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-violet.png" alt="Buy Me A Pizza" style="height: 60px !important;width: 217px !important;" ></a>

-A Flutter plugin to help you with color selection.
+A Flutter plugin to help you with color selection.<br/>
 A lightweight and flexible package that can be used inside any page or dialog

 ## Preview